Author Archive

 • Allow Pending Edits – If enabled, submissions awaiting admin approval can be edited by the user.

 • Listing duration – How many days listings are live before expiring.
 Can be left blank to never expire.
 Published jobs will automatically be set to expire based on this setting.
+Please note that WC Paid Listings can override this setting.

 • Application Method – Choose the contact method for listings.